Thinking about opening a Bank of America Child Savings Account?

 While both are good options for parents wanting to keep close tabs on their children’s money while they are still minors, I am happy to say that I went with the latter and opened up a Bank of America Child Savings account in each of their names to deposit any cash or checks received on birthdays, special occasions and holidays as they grow up.
 And above all, it should prove to be a great teaching tool for them to glean as much knowledge about banking and saving before they turn 18 years old, as I am able to to bring my children on visits to any of their 4,600 brick-and-mortar bank locations.

-The BofA Child Savings account currently has a 0.03% APY, which is certainly lower than the national average of 0.10%.
+The BofA Child Savings account currently has a 0.03% APY, which is certainly lower than the national average.
 But the upside is that the account is free, and it can easily be opened for children younger than 18 at a branch with just a $25 minimum deposit.

 What is A Bank Of America Child Savings Account?